chengchengcode/FAST-data-reduction/README.md

 2, On-Off mode.

 I use On-Off mode to observe some local galaxies larger than several beam size.
-During the On-Off to the target, I set

-3,
+During the On-Off to the target, I set: 2s period noise diode and 1s extract 1 spectrum.

 Reference: